ppy/osu-wiki/wiki/Tournaments/112/Summer_2019/en.md

 4. No warm-ups will be entertained during this stage.
 5. Players will have to play the map pool **twice** at a designated time.
 Placement results will be calculated according to their best combined scores.
 6. Players will have the option to choose the multiplayer room they wish to play.
 If a room happens to be too empty, remaining players will be navigated to the other rooms.
-7. Latecomers can be admitted to the room, but they have to commence playing from the part where the others at.
+7. Latecomers can be admitted to the room, but they have to commence playing from the part where the others are at.
 8. If no players will join the room, the match will be aborted.
 No points will be awarded to the absent players.
 9. First 16 players from each seed with the highest overall score will be divided into groups of 4 players based on their points.
 If there will be more participants than the predicted number, player(s) placed the last will be eliminated.
 10. Following the Qualifiers, Group stages will be played.
 During Group stages, players of each group will match against one another.
 2 players of each group with highest points will get through the Group stage, the rest will be eliminated.